balanced/balanced.github.com/_posts/2013-03-05-payments-infrastructure-suspending-traffic-zero-downtime-migrations.md

 Some time ago, we had to perform a fairly intensive database migration.
 Since we process payments for a number of marketplaces who don't want any downtime at all, scheduling a maintenance window to perform the migration wasn't an option.
 We had to do everything without taking our app offline for even a short period of time.

 ### tl;dr
-We used used HAProxy to suspend traffic for a short period of time, while we switched out DBs.
+We used HAProxy to suspend traffic for a short period of time, while we switched out DBs.

 ### The normal way